Historic Denver seeks landmark designation for the site of the old El Chapultepec club

 "The cultural significance of this building is extremely well documented and has been so for many, many years," said John Deffenbaugh, President and CEO of Historic Denver.
 "We also know that a lot people are incredibly passionate about it."

-It comes amid word that developer Montfort Companies is seeking to tear the building down after saying it has structural issues that make the idea of keeping the existing building unaffordable.
+It comes amid word that developer Monfort Companies is seeking to tear the building down after saying it has structural issues that make the idea of keeping the existing building unaffordable.

 El Chapultepec's rich history included decades as a club catering to the Mexican population of the LoDo area, with people lined up down the block, seeking to get in.